-Constipation may occur in children who are fussy eaters because they do no consume enough fibre.
-Constipation needs be addressed because it can make a child uncomfortable to the point where it affects their eating.
+Constipation may occur in children who are fussy eaters because they do not consume enough fibre.
+Constipation needs to be addressed because it can make a child uncomfortable to the point where it affects their eating.
+Here find out more.

 Fussy Eating, Allergies, Reflux and Vomiting

 Lactose intolerance or food allergies and associated pain or discomfort may cause negative associations with eating.

 Fussy Eating and Oral hypersensitivity

 Children with oral hypersensitivity may also develop adverse reactions to feeding due to the abnormally strong and unpleasant sensation(s) with different types of food.

 Fussy Eating and Autism